 SERIOUS INJURY: If a child appears to be disabled: i.e. broken bones, head injury or unconscious, the child will not be moved and 911 will be called.
-Children will be transported to the closest hospital.
-(Griffin) Parent preference will be taken into consideration; however the attending EMT'S will determine if this is possible.
-One staff person will accompany the child and remain at the hospital until a parent arrives.
-Administration will call the parent and notify them.
+Children will be transported to the closest hospital (parent preference will be taken into consideration; however the attending EMT'S will determine if this is possible) Shelton school children will be transferred to Griffin Hospital